OCA/account-financial-tools/account_journal_lock_date/README.rst

 For locking account moves independently, you have a button available based on certain conditions:
 * The move in not locked
-* The date of the move is bigger than journal lock date or company fiscalyear lock date
+* The journal is not permanent lock for the move date or the date of the move is bigger than journal lock date or company fiscalyear lock date

 For locking account journals independently, you need to be an Adviser and go to:
 * Accounting -> Adviser -> Actions -> Lock Journal Entries
-* Change lock date, add journal that you want to lock and click on the Lock button
+* Change lock date, add journals that you want to lock, check/uncheck permanency lock and click on the Lock button

 The wizard will mark all the moves before lock date as 'locked', and will unlock the moves after the lock date.
 There are certain restiction in locking, like